Tampa is known for its beach access, strip clubs and variety of ethnic cuisine.

 Enter InVision Tampa, a 25-year master plan for the area of town that extends from downtown Tampa to Ybor City, winding through Armenia Avenue on the west end and north toward Nebraska Avenue to Hillsborough Avenue.

-After soliciting feedback from citizens this year, highlights from a draft of the master plan will be unveiled today during a press conference in the City Hall courtyard with Mayor Bob Buckhorn and urban planners from AECOM, a consulting firm.
+highlights from a draft of the master plan will be unveiled today during a press conference in the City Hall courtyard with Mayor Bob Buckhorn and urban planners from AECOM, a consulting firm.

 Let Patch save you time.
 Get great local stories like this delivered right to your inbox or smartphone everyday with our free newsletter.
 Simple, fast sign-up here.